 Click here for a phonics glossary of terms

 Books are chosen for reading aloud every day enabling children to engage in challenging texts and promote reading for pleasure as a worthwhile, enjoyable activity.

 Click here for a list of comprehension strategies that we teach and you can use when hearing your child read.

-Click each year group for our Reading and Writing Breadth of Study:
+Click each year group for our assessment guidance:

-We aim to teach Science through developing investigative skills, using practical approaches.
-This can be seen throughout all classrooms, with the development of scientific investigation areas designed to challenge pupils' understanding of different topics, through questions and practical use of scientific equipment.
+We aim to teach Science through developing investigative skills and using practical approaches.
+This can be seen throughout all classrooms, with the development of scientific investigations designed to build scientific knowledge and challenge pupils' understanding of different concepts.

 Click here for our Science Overview.